How is viral titer determined in VectorBuilder?

 Adeno-associated virus (AAV)

 We measure the physical titer of AAV by directly extracting viral genome from lysed viral particles, and then using qPCR to accurately quantify the copy number of viral genome (using the copy number of ITR region as a proxy) in the stock.
 AAV particles are very stable.
-In our AAV preparation, viral particles are essentially all alive and can remain functional at room temperature for many days.
-As such, the physical titer, though not measured in a way involving the transduction of cells, is very close to the functional titer.
+Titration services using other methods (e.g. ddPCR, TCID50) can be purchased separately.